open-power/hostboot/src/import/hwpf/fapi2/docs/topics/Ffdc.md

 - This perl script will parse HWP Error XML files and creates the following files:
 - hwp_return_codes.H.
 HwpReturnCode enumeration (HWP generated errors)
 - hwp_error_info.H.
 Error information (used by FAPI_SET_HWP_ERROR when a HWP generates an error)
-- collect_reg_ffdc.C.
+- collect_reg_ffdc.H.
 Function to collect register FFDC
 - set_sbe_error.H.
 Macro to create an SBE error

 The --empty-ffdc-classes option is for platforms which don't collect FFDC.
 It will generate stub classes which